wiedymi/mediabunny/docs/guide/output-formats.md

 ## Introduction

 An _output format_ specifies the container format of the data written by an `Output`.
-Mediakit supports many commonly used container formats, each having format-specific options.
+Mediabunny supports many commonly used container formats, each having format-specific options.

 Many formats also offer *data callbacks*, which are special callbacks that fire for specific data regions in the output file.